CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/persistence.md

 SQLite connections enable foreign-key enforcement, WAL journaling, normal synchronous mode, and a 30-second busy timeout.
 Dataframe persistence batches run inside one transaction and roll back together on failure.

 ## Non-Database Artifacts

+Application behavior settings are persisted in the effective `settings/configurations.json` path, not in the database.
+The Settings service updates that JSON document through a sibling temporary file, flushes and fsyncs it, then uses an atomic replacement.
+The in-memory configuration snapshot is replaced only after the filesystem replacement succeeds.
+A failed write leaves both the previous file and the running snapshot intact.

+In packaged mode the effective path is the per-user writable file below `%LOCALAPPDATA%\\XREPORT\\data\\settings`; the immutable bundled JSON remains the seed for first-run initialization.
+In source mode the existing tracked `settings/configurations.json` remains authoritative, so using Settings from a source checkout changes that local file.

+No settings table or Alembic migration is required.

 - Checkpoint artifacts and model artifacts under `<resource root>/checkpoints` and `<resource root>/models`; checkpoint identity and history references stay